 - Track the library book due to date and return or renew on time to avoid due date charges.

 - Sell the stuff like used clothing, furniture, which you no longer use or need.

-- Don’t invest in stationary supplies instead use technology for notepads, reference materials etc.
+- Don’t invest in stationery supplies instead use technology for notepads, reference materials, etc.

 Cut down where possible….